-Renewable energy has grown significantly over the last few years.
-The rapidly falling cost of solar PV modules and larger and more efficient wind turbines will continue to make renewable energy generation increasingly competitive against the traditional fossil fuel-based technologies.
-In addition, government policies targeting lower CO2 emissions, as well as falling energy storage costs, will continue to support the global energy transition towards renewable energy moving forward.
+The renewable energy market continues to grow significantly.
+Larger and more efficient wind turbines, and the rapidly falling cost of solar PV modules, have made renewable energy generation increasingly competitive compared to traditional fossil fuel-based technologies.
+In addition, government policies targeting lower carbon dioxide ("CO2") emissions, as well as the falling cost of energy storage, will continue to support the global energy transition towards renewable energy.

-While renewable energy is being deployed in some markets without policy support, the majority of national markets for renewable energy are still policy-driven markets resulting from initiatives designed to improve security of energy supply, diversity of generation technology and to generate economic incentives for the reduction of greenhouse gas (GHG) emissions, thereby mitigating climate change.
-GHG emissions, including carbon dioxide (CO2), under international law are subject to the UNFCCC and the Kyoto Protocol.
-The electricity generation industry is one of the largest emitters of GHG worldwide, due to its extensive use of fossil fuels and has therefore been a focus of governments' efforts to reduce GHG emissions pursuant to their internationally legally binding obligations and domestic policies and legislation.
+While renewable energy is being deployed in some markets without policy support, the majority of national markets are still policy-driven, resulting from initiatives designed to improve the security of energy supply, diversity of generation technology and to generate economic incentives for the reduction of greenhouse gas ("GHG") emissions, thereby mitigating climate change.
+GHG emissions, including CO2, under international law are subject to the UNFCCC and the Kyoto Protocol.
+The electricity generation industry is one of the largest GHG emitters worldwide, due to its extensive use of fossil fuels and has therefore been a focus of governments' efforts to reduce GHG emissions pursuant to their internationally legally binding obligations and domestic policies and legislation.